Les Augres Manor

 The world famous Durrell Wildlife Conservation Trust provides visitors to Jersey the opportunity to see how Durrell works to save endangered species from extinction

-While these is no doubt that Durrell is one of Jersey's leading tourist attractions it is not a Zoo, the work of the Trust is to conserve endangered species and as well as enjoying a wonderful day out those who visit Durrell have the comfort in knowing that their support has contributed to the continuation of Durrell's conservation efforts.
+While there is no doubt that Durrell is one of Jersey's leading tourist attractions it is not a Zoo, the work of the Trust is to conserve endangered species and as well as enjoying a wonderful day out those who visit Durrell have the comfort in knowing that their support has contributed to the continuation of Durrell's conservation efforts.

 Durrell is what ALL zoos should be – a crucial part of the effort to save wild animals from extinction